The pound fell to a 14-month low this week with the cost of government borrowing hitting a new high – but what does this mean for your money?

 Savings

-The falling pound is likely to push inflation higher, which means even though interest rates are rising and you can earn better returns on your savings, the purchasing power of your cash continues to erode.
+The falling pound is likely to mean inflation remains above the government’s 2% target for some time to come, which as mentioned should mean interest rates remain higher for longer.
+Although this should mean you can then earn better returns on your savings, the purchasing power of your cash continues to erode.

 Ms Coles said: “It’s more important than ever to shop around for the most competitive deal on your easy access savings.
-You should also consider whether it makes sense to fix money you won’t need for the next year or so for a period that makes sense for you – in return for a better rate.
-At the moment, the one-year fixed rate market is particularly competitive – with the best rates over 3.5%.”
+You should also consider whether it makes sense to fix money you won’t need for the next year or so for a period that makes sense for you – in return for a better rate.”

 Investments